mfactory-lab/sv-manager/docs/pitch.md

 ## Solution

 A toolkit allowing to set up a validator node and monitoring in one-click manner with consistent common settings for everyone by providing an interactive shell script.
-It includes an Infrastructure-As-Code solution with an Ansible pack for experienced users to use as references and best practice documents.
+It is based on an Infrastructure-As-Code solution and includes an Ansible pack for experienced users to use as references and best practice documents.

 The monitoring can be installed separately using a shell script.